kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0305 Rules of practice in informal nonpublic investigations.md

 ### §305.7   Issuance of investigation subpenas.

-(a) The General Counsel, the DOT decisionmaker, the chief administrative law judge or the administrative law judge designated to preside at the reception of evidence, may issue a subpena directing the person named therein to appear before a designated administrative law judge at a designated time and place to testify or to produce documentary evidence relating to any matter under investigation, or both.
+\(a\) The General Counsel, the DOT decisionmaker, the chief administrative law judge or the administrative law judge designated to preside at the reception of evidence, may issue a subpena directing the person named therein to appear before a designated administrative law judge at a designated time and place to testify or to produce documentary evidence relating to any matter under investigation, or both.
 Each such subpena shall briefly advise the person required to testify or submit documentary evidence of the purpose and scope of the investigation, and a copy of the order initiating the investigation shall be attached to the subpena.

-(b) Witnesses subpoenaed to appear shall be paid the fees and mileage prescribed in §302.27(c) of the Rules of Practice (14 CFR 302.27(c)).
-Service of such subpoenas shall be made in accordance with the provisions of §302.7 of the Rules of Practice (14 CFR 302.7).
+\(b\) Witnesses subpoenaed to appear shall be paid the fees and mileage prescribed in §302.27(c) of the Rules of Practice ([[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.27   Rights of witnesses; attendance fees and mileage.|14 CFR 302.27]](c)).
+Service of such subpoenas shall be made in accordance with the provisions of §302.7 of the Rules of Practice ([[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.7   Service of documents.|14 CFR 302.7]]).

 \[Doc.
 No. 82, 50 FR 2421, Jan.
 16, 1985, as amended at 65 FR 6456, Feb.
 9, 2000; Doc.
 No. DOT-OST-2014-0140, 84 FR 15937, Apr.
 16, 2019\]